-- Increase in active transportation modes of travel people use as they journey to work and school. - Increase in kilometres of bicycle lanes that connect neighbourhoods to goods, services and recreation opportunities. - O Decrease in overall vehicle kilometres travelled - O Decrease in transportation-related GHG emissions and other air pollutants. - O upgrade a route along a major road corridor where no sidewalk exists. - lead to schools, public facilities, transit stops, commercial areas, and recreational areas or trails. - O promote ecological connectivity. - Design roads to be shared by automobiles, public transit, bicycles and pedestrians, with appropriate segregation of cyclists and pedestrians.
-In areas where traffic volumes and/or speeds are high, a separate or protected bike lane with non-mountable curb should be accommodated. - j.
+- Increase in active transportation modes of travel people use as they journey to work and school. - Increase in kilometres of bicycle lanes that connect neighbourhoods to goods, services and recreation opportunities. - O Decrease in overall vehicle kilometres travelled. - O Decrease in transportation-related GHG emissions and other air pollutants. - Plan for a complete pedestrian/cyclist transportation network, developed to appropriate standards.
+Priority will be given to improvement projects that: - connect two existing routes (on road and off-road) and/or fill in missing segments. - upgrade a route along a major road corridor where no sidewalk exists. - lead to schools, public facilities, transit stops, commercial areas, and recreational areas or trails. - O promote ecological connectivity. - j.
 Incorporate cycling requirements into road design standards for road improvements and upgrades such as cyclist-activated light controls at intersections, clearly defined bike lanes and visual separation. - k.
-Prioritize walking, cycling, and public transit over automobile transportation in policy, design, and capital investment decision-making. - I. Encourage the transition firstly away from private vehicles altogether, and secondly from gas to electric vehicles.
+Prioritize walking, cycling, and public transit over automobile transportation in policy, design, and capital investment decision-making. - Encourage the transition firstly away from private vehicles altogether, and secondly from gas to electric vehicles.